 Does the underwriter know what the company does, how it does it and its strategy?
 Does the underwriter know the industry the company operates in?

-- Is there a dedicated institutional sales team who cover the company’s industry?
+- Is there a dedicated institutional sales team who covers the company’s industry?

 - Is there a dedicated trading effort that covers the company’s industry?